If you don’t find the answers about life at Hartwick here, you can Contact Us.

 Q: How long will I be able to live on campus?

 A: Hartwick provides guaranteed housing all four years.
-Students are required to live on campus through their junior year.
+Students are required to live on campus through their senior year.
 Many seniors choose to live on campus in the Townhouses or Leitzell (a residence hall of suites).
 Some students also choose to live in the cabins at Pine Lake Environmental Campus.

 Q: Who must live on campus?

 A: Hartwick College is a residential college campus.
-All students are required to reside in College-owned housing through the end of their junior year.
-Only seniors, commuter students (living with a parent or guardian in their home that is no more than 60 miles from campus), students that are 23 years of age or older, or recognized fraternity/sorority members living in a recognized fraternity/sorority house may request to live off-campus.
+All students are required to reside in College-owned housing through the end of their senior year.
+Only commuter students (living with a parent or guardian in their home that is no more than 60 miles from campus), students that are 23 years of age or older, or recognized fraternity/sorority members living in a recognized fraternity/sorority house may request to live off-campus.
 Hartwick College does not offer family housing, so students who are married or who have dependent children are not required to reside on campus.

 Q: How is the residence hall staffed?